-Twilight finds him still hard at work, however; packing away the equipment and carrying the podium back to the equipment shed.
-For rhus tox, twilight is not a good time and this is when many symptoms of the tensing up start.
+Twilight finds him still hard at work, however; packing away the equipment and carrying the heavy podium back to the equipment shed.
+Unfortunately, the temperature has dropped considerably, and twilight is not a good time for Rhus tox anyway as this is when many symptoms of the tensing up start.
 FASTFORWARD PLEASE!!

 However, on top of winning all those races, he might also have won a medal for Over-Exerting, Heavy Lifting, and Going from Hot to Cold rather suddenly.
 It’s the Rhus Tox Triple Crown!
 What he needs are some warm clothes, a massage and anything else that will stop the stagnation he feels within his body.

-Now let’s look at some other Rhus tox aspects.
+Now let’s look at some other Rhus tox people.
 Picture Henrietta Housewife;

 she’s a Rhus tox too.
 She doesn’t have a lot of energy and looks somewhat worn out (“Generals: Weariness).
 Henrietta becomes exhausted easily and quickly (“Generals: Weakness, sudden“).
 She can only do a little housework and then she needs to rest as her energy quickly depletes on any exertion.
 The nature of her energy comes in fits and starts; she is helpless in harnessing this erratic energy into a nice steady flow.
 Instead she must just be content to work on her house chores when she has a burst of energy and work until the energy is depleted and again she becomes exhausted.
 She has no choice, but must wait to recharge her energy and then is off again trying to clean the entire house before she again is exhausted.

 Another factor is that she also has been very irritable, much like Nux vomica.
 She gets annoyed if anything gets in her way, so the pets need to be extra diligent in these households!